Skip to content

 1. Navigate to Admin > Settings and select the Working Schedule tab.

-2. Click the Add Schedule button to open the working schedule creation form.
+2. Click the Add Schedule button to open the Add Working Schedule form.

 3. In the Add Working Schedule form, enter the following details: